 Cinnamon Toast Crunch is still among the market leaders, holding the fifth spot in most surveys.
 But its more than 8% drop in 2013 speaks to a falling brand.

-Like most of the sugary breakfast cereals, Cinnamon Toast Crunch uses a character or two: the individual cereal squares that live in the bowl.
-The position is “Crave Those Crazy Squares,” while marketing on taste by saying it’s that cinnamon and sugar that makes the difference.
+Like most of the sugary breakfast cereals, Cinnamon Toast Crunch uses a character or two.
+In this case, they are the individual cereal squares that live in the bowl.

 Healthy Breakfast Cereal

-Seemingly, the public’s desire to live a healthy lifestyle has become a more important mainstream idea than it was a handful of years ago.
-This all means that, in order for breakfast cereals to be healthy, it has to really be healthy to meet the needs of the masses and not simply a fringe group of shoppers.
+The public’s desire to live a healthy lifestyle has become important.
+This means that to be healthy, cereals MUST be healthy to meet the needs of the masses.
+Cereal makers can’t treat healthy options as being only for a fringe group of shoppers.